TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ### Approach 1: Brute Force

 **Idea:**
-- Try all divisors from 1 to max(nums) and check when the sum becomes â‰¤ limit.
+- Try all divisors from 1 to max(nums) and check when the sum becomes ≤ limit.

 **Steps:**
 - Compute maximum element (maxD)
 - For divisor d from 1 to maxD:
   * compute sum of ceil(nums[i]/d)
-  * if sum â‰¤ limit â†’ return d
+  * if sum ≤ limit → return d

 **Java Code:**
 ```java